“ Big Banks watch out: I visited a new customer-centric local credit union and I was very impressed”

 “It’s their size and flexibility that sets credit unions apart from many larger financial institutions, they can adapt and provide a superior customer experience”.”

 Contrary to what I have read on the possible demise of community banks and credit unions, I have seen that credit unions are more than ready to be adaptive to change.
 This cannot be said for larger institutions, it appears they have more work to do.
-Although this is only one person’s opinion, I have in fact talked to others and what I am finding is that credit unions can shape their organizations to embrace the banking needs of millennials and Gen Z. Which is important because their success will depend on their ability to adapt and provide a more service centered experience to keep and gain new customers and I would say they are doing just that.
+Although this is only one person’s opinion, I have in fact talked to others and what I am finding is that credit unions can shape their organizations to embrace the banking needs of millennials and Gen Z. This is important because their success will depend on their ability to adapt and provide a more service-centered experience to keep and gain new customers and I would say they are doing just that.

 As a final note when I discuss credit unions my focus is not on the big credit unions nor the top major banks like the ones shown below.
-I look for smaller localized credit unions that serves the community and surrounding areas.
+I look for smaller localized credit unions that serve the community and surrounding areas.